pascalmermeold/dapperdoe/readme.md

     </div>

 As you can see, you just need to add a `data-dd="video"` attribute to a div wrapping the video iframe.
 It has been tested with Youtube, Vimeo and Dailymotion embed iframes.

+#####Icons

+You can enable an icon editor.
+If you do so, each tag having your iconset class will be editable.
+Icon edition is configurable in the script (see below).

 ####Run DapperDoe